UniversalDependencies/docs/_usd/mwe.md

 ## mwe: multi-word expression

-The multi-word expression (modifier) relation is used for certain multi-word idioms that behave like a single function word.
-It is used for a closed set of dependencies between words in common multi-word expressions for which it seems difficult or unclear to assign any other relationships.
-At present, this relation is used inside the following expressions: *rather than, as well as, instead of, such as, because of, instead of, in addition to, all but, such as, because of, instead of, due to*.
-The boundaries of this class are unclear; it could grow or shrink a little over time.
+The multi-word expression (modifier) relation is one of the three relations for compounding.
+It used for certain fixed grammaticized expressions with function words that behave like a single function word.

 <div class="sd-parse">
 I like dogs as well as cats